fusesource/hawtjni/hawtjni-website/src/documentation/developer-guide.md

     <pom>
     {pygmentize}

-3. Add the HawtJNI maven plugin to the pom.
+2. Add the HawtJNI Maven plugin to the pom.
     {pygmentize:: xml}
     <pom>
       <build>